kammitama5/kammitama5.github.io/_posts/2020-08-17-Monday-August-17th.md

   need to be aligned.
 Your fan belt is rattling again.
 Doctors know this to be the case, too; someone can experience little to no symptoms, but that doesn't mean that they are fully cured, or that they will be cured *forever*.
 It seems to be only the computer scientist without systems thinking who sees the world this way.
 Even artists complete paintings but know that a painting is never really done.
+- When I worked as a student camera tester, during my time as an Undergraduate student, it became painfully aware that *certain* 16mm film magazines would repair, and then break, over and over again.
+We were able to use a maintenance system that tracked over time, not just the magazines, but their repairs, the dates they were repaired, and who used them.
+We built systems on the premise that there is wear and tear, and there are not simple solutions, and that things in the real world break.
+Our data was rich enough to also give information to the person creating a diagnostic as to how the magazine could be fixed, and give them information on the historical context of maintenance.
 - When you work on systems that are supposed to help humans, interact with humans, then, how do we measure what "done" is?
 Humans are all so different, this may never be the case.
 So how is that expected to fit into a system if we are all such anomalies?
 It's a question that's difficult to answer, but there are many fields that have already explored such topics.